USS Quaker City: Service history

 She suffered considerable damage from a shell which entered about seven feet above the water line and exploded in the engine room.
 This damage and the wear from her hard service took its toll forcing her north for overhaul.
 Departing Port Royal on 8 March, she took schooner Douro off Wilmington, North Carolina, the following day, heading for Nassau with a cargo of cotton, turpentine, and tobacco.
 Back in action she picked up 40 bales of cotton at sea on 26 June 1864 and shared in the capture of steamer Elsie off Charleston on 5 September.
 She participated in the abortive attack on Fort Fisher, North Carolina, on Christmas Eve.
 Cruising in the Gulf of Mexico, she took schooner R. H. Vermilyea on 12 March 1865, Telemico on the 16th and George Burkhart the next day.
 Steamer Cora surrendered to her near Brazos Santiago, Texas, on the 24th.
 She chased CSS Webb as the Confederate steamer attempted to run down the Mississippi River and escape to sea on 24 April.

 After the war, Quaker City was decommissioned at the Philadelphia Navy Yard on 18 May and sold at auction there on 20 June.
 Redocumented on 11 August, Quaker City then served American commerce under U.S. registry.
-In 1867, she was chartered to carry a group of American travelers on a "package tour" of France, Italy, Greece, Turkey, the "Holy Land", and Egypt, departing 8 June from New York City.
+In 1867, she was chartered to carry a group of American travelers on a "package tour" of France, Italy, Greece, Turkey, the "Holy Land", Egypt and Russia, departing 8 June from New York City.
 Mark Twain was a member of the tour group, sponsored by the newspaper The Daily Alta California, and his humorous letters about the trip became his best-selling book The Innocents Abroad.
 The steamer was sold and renamed Columbia in 1869; later that year she was acquired by the Haitian Navy and renamed Mont Organisé.
 Sold again in February 1871, she was renamed République, but was lost at sea off Bermuda later in that month.
 She was on a voyage from "Le Marc" to New York.